mattwaite/sportsdatabook/_book/23-circularbarcharts.md

 So let's test the notion of November Basketball Doesn't Matter.
 What matters in basketball?
 Let's start simple: Wins.

 Sports Reference's win columns are weird, so we need to scan through them and find W and L and we'll give them numbers using `case_when`.
+I'm also going to filter out tournament basketball.

 ```r